 The school has an excellent library and each classroom is well-stocked with its own mini-library.
-We stand by the belief that literature is worth studying for its own sake, whilst always ensuring that the boys are well-prepared for their exams.
+We stand by the belief that literature is worth studying for its own sake, whilst always ensuring that the pupils are well-prepared for their exams.

-We teach our boys to become accomplished writers in creative, analytical, informative and persuasive contexts; we encourage them to develop an extensive vocabulary, and we take grammar very seriously as something which forms the foundation blocks for effective and engaging communication.
+We teach our students to become accomplished writers in creative, analytical, informative and persuasive contexts; we encourage them to develop an extensive vocabulary, and we take grammar very seriously as something which forms the foundation blocks for effective and engaging communication.

 What some our pupils have to say…

-Caleb Poulson, Year 8: ‘English is very personal.
+Jude P, Year 8: ‘English is very personal.
 We can explore so many interesting ideas through literature, and it is not about being right or wrong!’

 Some of the books we read together, from Pre-Prep through to Year 8